 With no aircraft, Faulkner decides to drive to Limbani’s tribe’s territory where they will be safe from the Congolese army.
 They head north in the trucks while a rearguard ambushes the Congolese to slow them down.
 Faulkner’s men reach a rickety bridge and attempt to cross it.
 Most of the trucks get across but eventually the bridge collapses, leaving Limbani and a few of the commandos trapped on the wrong side of the river…

 The smaller group including Limbani manage to steal boats and cross the river.
-All but Limbani himself are killed fighting their way back to the main group.
+All but Limbani himself die whilst fighting their way back to the main group.

 Faulkner meets an old Irish priest, who tells him there is a small airstrip at a mine in the hills and it has an aircraft.
 Faulkner speaks to the Congolese president and offers him Limbani for a million dollars and a guarantee of safe passage out of the country.
 The president accepts, but the other mercenaries refuse to go through with the deal and insist that they try to escape using the aircraft at the mine.
 The mercenaries head for the airstrip fighting a running rearguard action all the way.

-With the fuel gone and the pilot only semi-conscious, the aircraft crash-lands at an airstrip just over the Rhodesian border – Limbani is rescued, though at high cost.
+With the fuel gone and the pilot only semi-conscious, the aircraft crash-lands at an airstrip just over the Rhodesian border – the operation to rescue Limbani is a success, though at high cost.